 To add the states you should add the worker role when provisioning the minion.
 At least one server in the stack should be provisioned with the queue role as well.
 This will use RabbitMQ as the broker by default.
-The RabbitMQ user will be named tracpro<environment> and the vhost will be named tracpro<environment> for each environment.
+The RabbitMQ user will be named tracpro<environment> for each environment.
 It requires that you add a password for the RabbitMQ user to each of the conf/pillar/<environment>.sls under the secrets using the key BROKER_PASSWORD.
 As with all secrets this must be encrypted.